-While researching for my weekend trip to Shanghai with Spring Airlines, I came across Shanghai Street Stories, a lovely looking blog that was very focused on Shanghai’s architecture.
-I was intrigued by the many pictures, and this talk of ‘Shikumen’, rather beautiful looking stone houses that are a big part of Shanghai’s historical culture.
+While researching for my weekend trip to Shanghai with Spring Airlines, I came across Shanghai Street Stories, a lovely blog focused on Shanghai’s architecture and was intrigued by her description of Shikumen, beautiful looking stone houses that are a big part of Shanghai’s historical culture.

-While I can’t say I remember everything she told me exactly, I definitely do appreciate and understand the history and culture of this form of architecture a little more.
+While I can’t say I remember everything she told me exactly, I definitely can appreciate and understand the history and culture of this architecture a little more.
 Also, I had the rare opportunity to actually walk through one of these Shikumen houses, which was quite an interesting experience.

 What are Shikumen?